 If you want to be considered for University Fellowships (for more information see below) please submit your application by December 15, 2020.

 We start making offers in February and continue until our positions are filled, which is usually in April (we enter about 25-30 students each fall).
-We invite domestic students to whom offers are made to visit MSU campus and the Department.
-Due to COVID, it is likely that campus visits will be virtual in 2021, in which case international students to whom offers are made can also participate.
+Due to COVID-19, we are unable to offer campus visits, instead, recruiting visit will be virtual in 2021, in which case international students to whom offers are made can also participate.

 Your application will be reviewed in a holistic manner taking in account all documents provided.
 More detailed information about important items to include are found on the pages with detailed application instructions.
 For applications submitted in 2020, the submission of GRE scores is optional for both the physics and astronomy Ph.D. programs.
 Under usual circumstances, submission of GRE scores is required for the physics Ph.D. program and optional for the astronomy Ph.D. program.